rexwhitten/NGAppTemplate/readme.txt

 -----------------------ONE TIME CHANGES---------------------------
-replace strings/texts in the project sompo.app with your application name like sompo.edelivery
+replace strings/texts in the project sompo.app with your application name like sompo.edelivery In index.html, sompo-app.js and sompo-app.css with your application name like sompo-edelivery.js  sompo-edelivery.css

 rename sompo.app folder with  your application name